Masaya-Kamei/fdf/README.md

 # 42 fdf

-Draw a simplified 3D graphic representation of a relief landscape.
+Draw a simplified 3D graphic representation of a relief landscape with parallel projection.

 `./fdf [map_file]`